yamachan/jgss-hack/RTK1_Option_EnJa.md

 ## Language translation resource control

 When you develop a big and long game, the number of resources also becomes big.
-In this case, you should add a translater, and delegate the translation to him/her.
+In this case, you should add a translater into your team, and delegate the translation to him/her.
 This plugin has the functions to support this process.

 ### Language translation resource in plugin